markcheret/footnotes/readme.txt

 7. Here you can see the **footnotes** Plugin at work.
 Isn't that plain beautiful?

 == Changelog ==

+= 2.0.2 =
+Bugfix: Dashboard: Available CSS selectors, last item display
+Bugfix: Footnote anchor and ID color to default on screen, to inherit in print

 = 2.0.1 =
 - Bugfix: Restored expand/collapse button of reference container